 Unit 5 Unit 6 Unit 7 Unit 8 Activities/ Techniques Learners represent and interpret data graphically using sample data provided by the teacher.
-Teachers help learners to organise and print data from a sheet.
-Teacher helps learners to organise slide and choose appropriate objects for the audience.
-In groups, learners are given the following topics, peace and values, gender and the impact of computers in society) and each group makes a presentation (not less than five slides) containing text, images and sounds.
-Learners focus on the use of slide transition, layout design and animations.
+Teachers help learners to organise and print data from a sheet. • Teacher helps learners to organise slide and choose appropriate objects for the audience. • In groups, learners are given the following topics, peace and values, gender and the impact of computers in society) and each group makes a presentation (not less than five slides) containing text, images and sounds. • Learners focus on the use of slide transition, layout design and animations.
 The teacher helps learners to define computer graphics and related items.
 Learners photo shoot with a digital camera to be familiar with all operation.
 Learners use scanner to capture some images from papers.
 Learners are given a sample of every type of graphic, they resize them, discuss and compare the different types.
 In small groups, teacher facilitates learners to create a vector and bitmap graphic using graphic elements.
 Teacher demonstrates MS- paint, MS-Office Picture Manager and Adobe Photoshop to create and edit graphics images and learners do hands-on exercises in these software.
 Teacher explains the multimedia tools and applications.
 In small groups, the teacher facilitates learners to create hyperlinks.
 In groups, learners use media tools to capture images, video, audio or search images on the Internet to create interactive media files.
-List of generic competences practiced Critical thinking Creativity and innovation Research and problem solving Communication Cooperation, interpersonal relations and life skills.
+List of generic competences practiced Creativity and innovation Research and problem solving Communication Cooperation, interpersonal relations and life skills.
 Critical thinking Creativity and innovation Research and problem solving Communication Cooperation, interpersonal relations and life skills.
 Critical thinking Creativity and innovation Research and problem solving Communication Cooperation, interpersonal relations and life skills.
-Critical thinking Creativity and innovation Research and problem solving Communication Cooperation , interpersonal relations and life skills.
+Critical thinking Creativity and innovation Research and problem solving Communication Cooperation, interpersonal relations and life skills.

-Unit 5 Unit 6 Unit 7 Unit 8 List of cross cutting issues List of cross Inclusive education Gender Inclusive education Gender ation Inclusive education Gender practiced Gender Peace and values education Peace and values education. les education.
-Peace and values Peace and values education Environment and sustainability Comprehensive education.
-Environment and sexuality education sustainabilityFinancial education.
-Financial education.
-Assessment Create and format Prepare and make a good Prepare effective Prepare effectively a good presentation Create correctly a strategies of various types of charts, b, presentation containing images, for a specific audience. lence. multimedia file using the key unit use tables to format pictures, tables, animations, multimedia tools. competence the content of cells and nd slide transitions and various organise a printable objects like sheets and PDF sheet accurately. files in one presentation.
-Unit 9 Unit 10 Unit Title Networ ork Security Platform Game Programming Number of Periods ds 6 10 Key Unit competence Explain network security and apply basic security measures.
-To be able to use complex expressions, curity measures.
-To be able to use complex expressions, oressions, an platforms Number of lessons ins 3 5 Equipment, learning and teaching materials Computers, servers, routers, switches, transmission data cables projector and textbooks Computers, projector, scratch editor and digital material. editor and digital material. ובמרווווצ ווומיכווני מחובא, טוטןכנינטו מווע ובאנטטטאא.
+Unit 5 Unit 6 Unit 7 Unit 8 List of cross cutting issues practiced List of cross cutting issues Financial education Gender Peace and values education Environment and sustainability Financial education Inclusive education Gender Peace and values education Environment and sustainability Comprehensive sexuality education Financial education.
+Inclusive education Gender Peace and values education.
+Inclusive education Gender Peace and values education.
+Assessment strategies of the key unit competence Create and format various types of charts, use tables to format the content of cells and organise a printable sheet accurately.
+Prepare and make a good presentation containing images, pictures, tables, animations, slide transitions and various objects like sheets and PDF files in one presentation.
+Prepare effectively a good presentation for a specific audience.
+Create correctly a multimedia file using multimedia tools.

+Unit 9 Unit 10 Unit Title Network Security Platform Game Programming Number of Periods 9 10 Key Unit competence Explain network security and apply basic security measures.
+To be able to use complex expressions, operators and controls to design platfor To be able to use complex expressions, operators and controls to design platforms.
+Number of lessons 3 5 Equipment, learning and teaching materials required Computers, servers, routers, switches, transmission data cables, projector and textbooks.
+Computers, projector, scratch editor and digital material.